Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Models and Methods

 \subsubsection{Fitting Densities within Approximating Families}

-Given a small sample $X_{0j}$, $j = 1, \ldots, N$ from a new subpopulation, a best fit for the underlying density $p_0$ is then obtained within the approximating family $\calP_K$.
-To assess the goodness of fit, various approaches are available from information theory \citep[e.g.][]{amar:00, amar:16}, and we adopt the information loss as quantified by the Kullback--Leibler (KL) divergence, defined for two positive densities $q_1$, $q_2$ on $\calT$ as
+Given a small sample $X_{0j}$, $j = 1, \ldots, N$ from a new subpopulation, an estimate for the underlying density $p_0$ is then obtained as a best fit within the approximating family $\calP_K$.
+To assess the goodness of fit, various approaches are available from information theory \citep[e.g.][]{amar:00, amar:16}, and we adopt the information loss as quantified by the Kullback--Leibler (KL) divergence, which is defined for two positive densities $q_1$, $q_2$ on $\calT$ as

 KL divergence $\kldiv{q_1}{q_2}$ from $q_1$ to $q_2$ quantifies the information loss when one approximates $q_1$ by $q_2$.
-The best approximating element in $\calP_K$ minimizing the KL divergence from the empirical distribution is the maximum likelihood estimate (MLE), defined by $p_{\rng \theta} \in \calP_K$, where
+To estimate $p_0$, we propose to use the best approximating element in $\calP_K$ minimizing the KL divergence from the empirical distribution.
+This leads to the maximum likelihood estimate (MLE) defined by $p_{\rng \theta} \in \calP_K$, where

 and $\bar \vphi_0 \in \dsR^K$ is the sufficient statistic constructed from the sample $X_{0j}$, in which the $k$th element is $N\inv \sum_{j \leq N} \vphi_k(X_{0j})$, $k = 1, \ldots, K$.